darktasevski/CompSci/Math/square_roots.md

 $$

 ## Simplifying square roots

+> When simplifying a square root, ask yourself, _What number times itself equals the number inside the radical sign?_

 Roots are nice, but we prefer dealing with regular numbers as much as possible.
 So, for example, instead of $\sqrt{4}$ we prefer dealing with 2.
 What about roots that aren't equal to an integer, like $\sqrt{20}$?
 Still, we can write 20 as $4\times5$ and then use known properties to write $\sqrt{4\times5}$ as $\sqrt{4}\sqrt{5}$, which is 2√5.
 We _simplified_ $\sqrt{20}$.